SPM-the-Musical/SPM-the-Musical.github.io/README.md

 ## Now, you have to convert your music into a format the game understands.
 Super Paper Mario uses an audio format called "BRSTM", which is not a normal file type.
 Thankfully, some people on the internet have made it easy for us to change mp3s to BRSTMs.
-Go to the website [mu-wave BRSTM Maker](https://kazuki-4ys.github.io/web_apps/mu-wave/).
+Go to [mu-wave BRSTM Maker](https://kazuki-4ys.github.io/web_apps/mu-wave/).
 Click the big button in the center of the screen and optionally drag the arrows around to trim the audio.
 If you're changing background music, make sure to check the "Loop?" checkbox and set the loop's starting point.
 Once you're satisfied, download the BRSTM file from mu-wave and give it a temporary name, it doesn't matter what for now.

 ## Once you've got the audio, you have to set up the game and the emulator it runs on.
 Start up Dolphin Emulator by unzipping the zip folder and double-clicking "dolphin.exe".
 If you haven't already, Dolphin will prompt you to pick a location to store your games.
 I recommend making a new folder inside the Dolphin Emulator folder, just so it all stays self-contained and you're less likely to accidentally delete your games.